marcomicera/sdp/README.md

 - Lo starting point nello spazio virtuale e' random, cosi' da rendere la vita difficile ai virus
 - [Page file](https://www.howtogeek.com/126430/htg-explains-what-is-the-windows-page-file-and-should-you-disable-it/)
     - When your RAM becomes full, Windows moves some of the data from your RAM back to your hard drive, placing it in the page file
-    - This file is a form of virtual memory.
+    - This file is a form of virtual memory

 ### Allocazione statica e dinamica
 - Linux